This section is for those thinking of settling in Softwine City.

 To become a Softwine City resident, however, one has to agree to our conflict restrictive covenant (CRC) policy.
 Here is a link to the Wikipedia article on covenants.

 The Softwine City CRC is modeled after “property covenants”.
 A CRC is a set of rules for Softwine City residents.
-The rules are implemented and enforced by the Team @ Softwine Market.
+The rules are implemented and enforced by the staff at Softwine Market.

 The main rule is: “No feuding.”
 Here is the link to the Wikipedia article on the topic of feuding.